alocay/announcord/README.md

-A simple Discord bot to announce when users join/exit channels
+A simple Discord bot to announce when users join/exit non-AFK channels

 ### Configuration Commands